 History: Piggybacking — Improving Your Credit Score by becoming an Authorized User

-Prior to September, 2007, there was an unusual way to improve someone's credit score by making that person an authorized user of a card where the legal owner of the account had a long and good payment history with that card—termed piggybacking, or, as FICO calls it, tradeline renting.
-The reason why this worked is because the FICO algorithm treated the entire payment history as if it was the authorized user's own credit card.
+Prior to September, 2007, there was an unusual way to improve someone's credit score by making that person an authorized user of a card where the legal owner of the account had a long and good payment history with that card — termed piggybacking, or, as FICO calls it, tradeline renting.
+This worked because the FICO algorithm treated the entire payment history as if it was the authorized user's own credit card.
 Hence, it was used to quickly raise the score of children who started to use credit, or for family members or friends emerging from bankruptcy.

 The disadvantage for the legal card owner was that the authorized user might run up excessive charges on the credit card, especially since the user had no legal obligation to pay the bill.
 One ploy to prevent this is to not give the authorized user a card.

 There were even some websites that charged $1,000, or more, for this benefit.
 These websites also offered other credit services as well, although I don't know if they would be in the best interest of those seeking to rebuild their credit.
 Indeed, advertising the raising of credit scores may simply be a way to attract credit seekers to their other services.
 To pay so much money to raise one's score is a good indication that the person is not financially wise, and thus, is bound to have a lower credit score eventually, anyway.

 Piggybacking was also disadvantageous for the authorized user.
 If the legal card owner would stop making timely payments on the card — for instance, because of an unanticipated hospitalization — this would negatively affect the credit rating of the authorized user.

 The credit rating of the authorized user has no effect on the legal owner's credit record or rating, since it is the owner who is liable for the card.